cruikshank25/Boar/README.md

 This project visualizes Snort IDS alert data from the barnyard2 MySQL database in real-time using modern Python data analytics.

+**Features:**

+- 'Big Data' style visualization for overview of attacks.

+- Real-Time capability with updating plots.

+- Utilises Bokeh, a modern Python visualization library.

+- Ability to hover over individual alerts in realtime.

 **Example Dashboard:**

 ![example_dashboard](https://cloud.githubusercontent.com/assets/22418075/26171251/312a9f86-3b3c-11e7-81a5-69123455cab2.png